 Draw Latches

 Draw latches are composed of two parts: the latch itself, which has a base, a lever, and an arm, and a tab with a small lip to hold the lever arm.
 Draw latches are fixed to the cabinet's face.
 When one of these latches is pulled, the lever arm separates from the tab, and the cabinet is opened.
 Draw latches are perfect for several uses.
 They are more stable and resistant to vibration.
 They also have a long lifespan.
-Draw locks are also simple to install and maintain.
+Draw latches are also simple to install and maintain.

 Mechanical or Magnetic Latches